Judiciary of California: Administration

 The Judicial Council of California is the rule-making arm of the judiciary of California.
 Pursuant to this role, they have adopted the California Rules of Court as their regulations.
 The Judicial Council's staff is responsible for implementing council policies.
 In addition, every court may make local rules for its own government and the government of its officers.

-Court business is conducted using the California Court Case Management System and other local court implementations.
 Pursuant to common law tradition, the courts of California have developed a large body of case law through the decisions of the Supreme Court and the courts of appeal, which are published by the California Reporter of Decisions in the California Reports and California Appellate Reports, respectively.
 The appellate divisions of the superior courts occasionally certify opinions for publication, which appear in the California Appellate Reports Supplement.
 There is also a separate reporter called the California Unreported Cases published independently starting in 1913 containing minor opinions that should have been published but simply were not, when the state supreme court was extremely overloaded with cases during its first half-century (resulting in the creation of the courts of appeal in 1904).

+California Court Case Management System

+Court business is conducted using the California Court Case Management System and other local court implementations.

+In 2002, the California Administrative Office of the Courts (AOC) started the Second-Generation Electronic Filing Specification (2GEFS) project.
+After a $200,000 consultant's report declared the project ready for a final push, the Judicial Council of California scrapped the program in 2012 after $500 million in costs.
+The 2GEFS Court Filing 2.0 specification was based on experiences with the Legal XML Court Filing 1.0 (before it became OASIS Legal XML).
+On December 10, 2012, it was announced that the San Luis Obispo County Superior Court would use the Odyssey court case management system from Tyler Technologies.

+As of 2014, five Superior Courts—in Orange, Sacramento, San Diego, San Joaquin, and Ventura Counties—use CCMS version 3 to process civil cases.
+This represents approximately 25 percent of the civil case volume in California.
+Fresno is the only Superior Court still using version 2 of CCMS.
+In August 2013, the Judicial Council approved funding for a system that will replace CCMS version 2 in Fresno.

+Pursuant to California Rule of Court 2.506 and Government Code Section 68150(h), courts may impose fees for the costs of providing access to its electronic records.

+Several superior courts do so, including Alameda, Los Angeles, Riverside, Sacramento, and San Diego, and the fees have been criticized by Thomas Peele as exorbitant and extraordinarily high, with the Alameda County Superior Court fees being the subject of a MoveOn.org petition.